nigelgward/ISG_Reduction_Model/baby-README.md

  the DRAL corpus, which is downloadable from https://www.cs.utep.edu/nigel/dral/, or from the [Linguistic Data Consortium](https://www.ldc.upenn.edu/) under Catalog number LDC2024S08

-- first we compute the features
+###  Compute the features

 hubert_features = reduction.extract(['default_data/EN_006.wav','default_data/EN_007.wav', 'default_data/EN_013.wav','default_data/EN_033.wav','default_data/EN_043.wav'])

-   as a side note, the dimensions of the result are: number-of-files,

-  this may take 30 to 50 seconds per stero minute of audio

-   After completion, if you're planning to do further experiments, you can  save the results, for example with
+   With 30 minutes of audio, this make take 15 minutes or so.
+Thus, if you're planning to come back later to do do further experiments, you can save the results, for example with

-np.save('default_data/EN_006.npy', hubert_features[0])

-   These npy files are large: about 20 MB per minute of audio
+np.save('default_data/EN_006.npy', hubert_features[0]) .
+However note that these npy files are large: about 20 MB per minute of audio

 ### Train The Model

 reduction.fit(X=hubert_features, y=['default_data/EN_006.txt', 'default_data/EN_007.txt', 'default_data/EN_013.txt', 'default_data/EN_033.txt', 'default_data/EN_043.txt'])

 <!---------------------------------------------------->
-### Apply the model

-This is generally done file-by-file.
-For example, to get the predictions for file EN_006.wav, after the extract() above,

-frame_predictions = reduction.predict(hubert_features[0])

-This is just an example.
-In general you wouldn't test using a file that was included in the training data.
-In general your workflow is newfile_features=reduction.extract(['data/new_audio_file.wav']) new_predictions = reduction.fit(X=newfile_features)

-### alternatively, you can get per-region predictions using
+### Use for Prediction Values over Region

+Instead of frame-by-frame predictions, per-region predictions can be obtained like this

 region_preds = reduction.predict_utterances(hubert_features[0], default_data/EN_006.txt')

-   where the second argument is used just to specify the regions, not the labels
+   where label file (the second argument) is used just to specify the regions, with the labels being ignored.
+TThey could be dummy values.

 ### to support use for PCA: